How to Do a Background Check on a Tenant: A Step-by-Step Guide

 When you should turn a tenant away based on a background check

-However, in some cases, it's best not to take the chance.
-Applicants who are registered sex offenders or have a violent criminal history might post too much of a threat to your rental property.
-Tenants who have been caught engaging in criminal activity at previous units might also be deemed too risky.
+However, there are instances where it’s best not to take the risk.
+Applicants who are registered sex offenders or have a violent criminal history could pose a serious threat to your property and the safety of other tenants.
+Similarly, tenants with a history of criminal activity at previous rental properties or those involved in repeated unlawful behavior might not be suitable for your property.

 Written by